vipul2802/o365hq.com/content/blog/How to protect your Microsoft 365 environment.md

 ![How to protect your Microsoft 365 environment](/img/HTprotect4.png)

 Understanding the capabilities of your Microsoft 365 platform can be a challenging and time-consuming task to achieve.
 Adoption of Microsoft 365 will allow your organization to keep confidential and personal data safe and secure.
 [IT Partner Team](https://o365hq.com/about) is always ready to discuss your business needs and help you strengthen your IT security.
-Check our services below and [contact us](https://o365hq.com/contacts)today.
+Check our services below and [contact us](https://o365hq.com/contacts) today.
 Our cloud services experts will do their best to help you get the most out of your Microsoft 365 environment.